SKIP TO MAIN CONTENT

 Performance cookies

 These cookies collect information about how visitors use a website.
 For instance, which pages they go to most often, frequently viewed documents and error messages presented.
+Performance cookies can also be referred to as statistics/analytics cookies.

 We use Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie to track your use of the website and compile reports for us on activity to help us improve the experience for our users.
 Google stores the information collected by a cookie.
 It may also transfer the information to third parties where required to do so by law, or where such third parties process it on Google’s behalf.
-Google won’t associate you or your IP address with any other data it holds.
+Google won’t associate you or your Internet Provider address with any other data it holds.

 These cookies don’t collect information that identifies you.
 All the information these cookies collect is anonymous and is only used to improve how a website works.